Tony Williams (singer): Life and career

 In a dispute over money, Williams left the Platters in 1959 to pursue a solo career, and continued to work with Ram as his manager.
-He recorded an LP, A Girl Is A Girl Is A Girl, but his career faltered after he was arrested on a morals charge, of which he was later cleared.
+He recorded an LP, A Girl Is A Girl Is A Girl, but his career faltered after he was arrested with the other men in the group on a morals charge, of which they were later cleared.
 He continued to perform with the Platters intermittently until 1960 but then won a legal action against Ram which allowed him to formally leave the group.
-He signed as a solo singer for Reprise Records in 1961, recording Tony Williams Sings His Greatest Hits, including re-recordings of some of the Platters' songs, but returned to Philips Records the following year.
+Ram signed him as a solo singer for Reprise Records in 1961, recording Tony Williams Sings His Greatest Hits, including re-recordings of some of the Platters' songs, but returned to Philips Records the following year.
 He released the album The Magic Touch Of Tony in 1962, and the same year overdubbed vocals for a Platters record, Encore Of Broadway Golden Hits.
 However, by this time music buyers' tastes had changed, and Williams' voice had lost some of its appeal.

 He married Helen Williams in 1963.
 He later performed with his own, unauthorized version of the Platters, known as the International Platters, which also featured his wife.
 Musical Director William Gulino worked with Tony Williams and the Platters from 1978 to 1992.

 Williams was elected to the Rock and Roll Hall of Fame as a member of the Platters in 1990.
-He developed diabetes and died in Manhattan of emphysema in 1992.
+He developed diabetes and died in Manhattan of emphysema on August 14, 1992.